jroper/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 curl http://$INVENTORY_HOST/inventory/456
 ```

-Since we checked out two of product `456`, and we haven't added anything to its inventory, if the inventory service has successfully consumed the checkout message, we expect the current inventory to be -2.
+Since earlier we added two of product `456` to our shopping cart, and we haven't added anything to the inventory for that product id, if the inventory service has successfully consumed the checkout message, we expect the current inventory to be -2.